 With respect to the Joint Programs, the Company will lead discovery and early research activities through the successful completion of dose finding toxicity studies for the identified compound, while Lilly will lead development and commercialization activities of the identified compound with participation from the Company in development activities and 50% cost sharing until registrational clinical trials.
-The Company and Lilly may jointly develop and commercialize the Joint

-Program compound though the Company may, in its sole discretion, opt-out on a program-by-program basis of further participation in the development and commercialization efforts prior to the first registrational clinical trial.
-If the Company does not opt-out, Lilly and the Company will continue to share in the costs to further develop and commercialize the Joint Program compound on a worldwide basis, equally share in the U.S. profits on product sales, subject to certain adjustments, and receive royalties on sales outside of the United States ("Ex-U.S.") at royalty rates ranging from low double digits to high twenties.
+The Company and Lilly may jointly develop and commercialize the Joint Program compound though the Company may, in its sole discretion, opt-out on a program-by-program basis of further participation in the development and commercialization efforts prior to the first registrational clinical trial.
+If the Company does not opt-out, Lilly and the Company will continue to share in the costs to further develop and commercialize the Joint Program compound solution and commercialize the Joint Program compound on a worldwide basis, equally share in the U.S. profits on product sales, subject to certain adjustments, and receive royalties on sales outside of the United States ("Ex-U.S.") at royalty rates ranging from low double digits to high twenties.
 If the Company opts-out of further development and commercialization efforts, it will have no further obligations to share in the development and commercialization costs, will receive royalties rather than profit share on U.S. sales and will receive royalties at a lower rate on Ex-U.S. sales.

 With respect to the Discovery Programs, the Company will lead discovery and early research activities through the successful completion of dose finding toxicity studies for the identified compounds.
 The Company may, in its sole discretion, opt-in on a program-by-program basis after the successful completion of dose finding toxicity to participate in the further development and commercialization efforts of the Discovery Program compounds.
-If the Company opts-in to the development and commercialization of the Discovery Program compounds, it will be eligible to receive milestone payments of up to \$10.0 million per program upon specified research and development milestones and up to \$180.0 million per program upon achievement of specified regulatory and commercial milestones and will also be eligible to share in the U.S. profits at predetermined percentages on product sales.
+If the Company opts-in to the development and commercialization of the Discovery Program upon specified research and development milestones and up to \$180.0 million per program upon achievement of specified regulatory and commercial milestones and will also be eligible to share in the U.S. profits at pre-determined percentages on product sales.
 The Company would also be eligible to receive tiered Ex-U.S. royalty rates, calculated on a product-by-product and country-by-country basis, on net sales outside of the United States, if any, ranging from low single digits to low double digits, but less then teens.
-If the Company does not opt-in to further development and commercialization efforts for the Discovery Programs, it will be eligible to receive milestone payments of up to \$70.0 million per program upon specified research and development milestones and up to \$360.0 million per program upon achievement of specified regulatory and commercial milestones per approved product, if any.
-The Company would also be eligible to receive tiered royalties on net sales of products worldwide at royalty rates ranging from low single digits to low double digits, but less then teens.
+If the Company does not opt-in to further development and commercialization per program upon specified research and development of specified research and commercialization per program does not opt-in to further development and commercialization efforts for the Discovery Programs, it will be eligible to receive milestone payments of up to \$70.0 million per program upon specified research and development milestones and up to \$360.0 million per program upon achievement of specified regulatory and commercial milestones per approved product, if any.
+The Company would also be eligible to receive tiered royalties on net sales of products worldwide at royalty rates ranging from low single digits, but less then teens.